 It’s okay if the dough appears to shrink somewhat.
 If it returns fast, relax for 15 to 20 minutes, cover it with a clean kitchen towel, and repeat step 3.

 Use both hands to stretch the dough.

 We can see the pizza dough by removing the sheet pan here.
 It comes with a pro if it is roughly 10 inches across.
-If the results aren’t what you wanted, you’ll need to do some steps to rectify it.
+If the results aren’t what you wanted, you’ll need to take some steps to rectify them.
 You may repair that by using both of your hands.